-During the year, the Company has secured the extension of its contracts with its major clients to continue providing integrated logistics support services from its base in Malta.
-The Company has also further diversified its income base into the "Non Oil & Gas" sectors.
+During the year, the Company has secured the extension of its contracts with its major clients and shall continue to provide integrated logistics support services from its base in Malta.
+The Company has also secured contracts with new clients operating in non-oil & gas business and with the aim to diversify its income base.